How to Make Green or Red Shatta?

 6

-In the same bowl, add the strained chilies, vinegar, red chili pepper, and cumin seeds.
+In the same bowl, add the vinegar, red chili pepper, and cumin seeds.
 Mix well.

 7

-Transfer the mixture into the sanitized jar, and drizzle with olive oil.
+Transfer the mixture to the sanitized jar and drizzle with olive oil.
 Seal the jar and store it in the fridge!
+It's ready to use right away.

 Recipe Tips & Suggestions